MangoMirage/captain-kitty-one-ear/Sea-Circus.md

 Kitty called upon her First Mate Blue, the ingenious lizard with a tricorn hat and a mind like a toolbox.
 She asked him to craft a unicycle so tall that its seat would nearly brush the rigging.
 Blue nodded solemnly and got to work, his claws clicking with purpose.

-When the Medusa arrived at Dodo-opolis, a local crowd gathered in anticipation - feathers fluffed, beaks tilted, eyes wide.
+When the Medusa arrived at Dodo-opolis, a local crowd had gathered in anticipation - feathers fluffed, beaks tilted, eyes wide.

 Admiral Barnaby Tusk stepped forward, his voice booming across the tide.
 “Ladies, gentlemen, and creatures not of the extinct - prepare to be ASTONISHED!”